s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 end
 `

-The properties of the power line noise can be specified as shown in the code snippet: base frequency, harmonics required, and the sampling rate of the power line noise.
-A set of relative weights for the harmonics among themselves is specified as well.
-A `controlsignal` further specifies the weights to be applied to this noise type at each channel and time point just before adding the noise to the rest of the simulated signal.
+The properties of the power line noise can be specified as shown in the code snippet: base frequency, harmonics required (i.e., additional sinusoidal waves having their frequency as multiples of the actual power line frequency), and the sampling rate of the power line noise.
+The user can also specify a set of weights for the harmonics to define the contribution of each harmonic component to the overall power line noise; for example, in order to give one harmonic twice the magnitude of the other, the weights for those harmonics can be defined as 2 and 1 respectively.
+By default, all harmonics are weighted equally in magnitude.

+An optional `controlsignal` further specifies the weights to be applied to this noise type at each channel and time point before adding the noise to the rest of the simulated signal.
+If no controlsignal is specified by the user, it is generated to be a matrix of ones, i.e. all channels have the exact same power line noise added to them and the magnitude of this power line noise does not change over time.

 The noise is first simulated for a single channel using the given base frequency and harmonics: sinusoidal waves having the base frequency and harmonic frequencies are generated and weighted according to the between-harmonics weights `weights_harmonics`.
 The single-channel artifact thus created is then weighted according to `controlsignal` and returned in order to be added to the remaining simulation results at the appropriate stage in the process.

-== Drift
+=== Drift

+`
+@with_kw struct DriftNoise <: AbstractContinuousSignal
+    ar::ARDriftNoise = ARDriftNoise(σ=1)
+    linear::LinearDriftNoise = LinearDriftNoise()
+    dc::DCDriftNoise = DCDriftNoise()
+end
+`

 The type `DriftNoise` contains three fields, each sub-types of drift noise: `DCDriftNoise` (changing DC offset), `LinearDriftNoise` (options for simulating a linear drift), and `ARDriftNoise` (autoregressive drift noise).
 Each of these types have their own fields where the user can specify the parameters for that noise type, and a corresponding method in the simulation steps.

-Here as well, a single channel is simulated at a time, like with power line noise; however, in contrast to the power line noise, for drift noise a new simulation is done for each channel.
+Here as well, a single channel is simulated at a time, like with power line noise; however, in contrast to the power line noise, the drift noise is simulated anew for each channel.
+This is because the drift in individual channels is not necessarily related to that of other channels, whereas power line noise is essentially the same underlying artifact that may manifest with differing magnitudes in different channels.

-When the user simulates directly with the type `DriftNoise`, by default all these three types of noise will be simulated.
+When the user simulates directly with the type `DriftNoise`, by default all these three types of noise will be simulated and added together.
 However, the user can also choose to simulate only one of these types of drift noise by using the appropriate concrete type.

-== AbstractNoise

-The generic noise component of simulated EEG is implemented in UnfoldSim using the abstract type `AbstractNoise` and its concrete subtypes.
-Noise is similar to the `AbstractContinuousSignal` in the sense that the simulation of the noise depends on the simulation of the EEG and other artifacts in order to know the number of samples or time points for which the noise will be required.
-In order to maintain a unified simulation flow in UnfoldSimArtifacts, when calling the `simulate()` function, the non-brain, non-artifact noise is treated as yet another artifact, and the simulation flow inside `simulate()` also takes into account this `AbstractNoise`.
+They may also choose to extend the DriftNoise artifact with their own implementation of additional types.

-== User-defined artifact
+=== User-defined artifact

 The simulation in UnfoldSimArtifacts is designed to be as flexible as possible while still providing a unified structure and flow to simulate different artifacts.
 To this end, a special type is defined, called `UserDefinedContinuousSignal`.

 This type has a similar structure to the predefined artifacts provided, but is not bound to any one specific type of artifact.
 An advantage of this is that the user can choose to simulate their own artifacts separately or even reuse an artifact extracted from real data, similar to the workflows currently in use.
 However, the common simulation flow still remains and the addition of the user-defined artifact can be unified with the simulations provided in the package, resulting in a more standardized simulation overall.

-#pagebreak()
+// #pagebreak()
-= Simulation Examples
+== Simulation Example

+The simulation of these artifacts can be demonstrated in a single simulation code snippet, as follows:

+`
+simulate(
+  MersenneTwister(1), # random number generator
+  design, mc, onset, # experimental design
+  [noise; # AbstractNoise
+  EyeMovement(HREFCoordinates(href_trajectory), # control signal
+              eyemodel, # forward model for the eye movement simulation "ensemble");
+  PowerLineNoise();
+  DriftNoise()]
+);

+`

+First, as before with UnfoldSim, an EEG experimental design is defined, along with the desired component, onsets, and noise.

+In addition, an eye movement artifact is defined: the movement is controlled via head-referenced eye gaze trajectories contained in `href_trajectory`; a forward model is provided using `eyemodel`, and it is specified that the ensemble model should be used to simulate the eye movement.
+Power line noise and drift noise are also added to the simulation, making use of the inbuilt default parameters rather than having those values be specified by the user.

+The documentation in the forked version of UnfoldSim, referenced in the GitHub repository for this project, contains a guide explaining this simulation in more depth.

 #pagebreak()